Coder4916/Think-In-Space/README.md

 4. [Codeanywhere](https://app.codeanywhere.com/) IDE was used for creating the website and using the built in terminal to push the site to GitHub.

-5. [GitHub](https://github.com/) was used to store the projects code after being pushed from Codeanywhere.
+5. [GitHub](https://github.com/) was used to store the project's code after being pushed from Codeanywhere.

 6. [Balsamiq Wireframes](https://balsamiq.com/wireframes/) were used to design the general layout and feel of the website and the high fidelity mock up during the design process.

 7. [Autoprefixer CSS](https://autoprefixer.github.io/) was used to add vendor prefixes to the CSS rules, to ensure that they work across all browsers.

-8. [Am I Responsive] was used to preview the website across a variety of popular devices.
+8. [Am I Responsive](https://ui.dev/amiresponsive?url=https://8002-coder4916-ci-milestone-ylxy4w9e48.us2.codeanyapp.com/index.html) was used to preview the website across a variety of popular devices.

 9. [Squoosh](https://squoosh.app/) was used to reduce the file size of the images, and change from .jpg to .AVIF.
 This helped to improve the overall performance of the website.